“When words fail, music speaks.” Hans Christian Andersen

 - World Premiere Recording: Impressions for Oboe by Marilyn Zupnik

-- Modern Fairy Tales also includes works by Stanislav Verroust, Bela Bartok, Hendrik Andriessen, Peter Schickele and Alyssa Morris
+- Includes works by Stanislav Verroust, Bela Bartok, Hendrik Andriessen, Peter Schickele and Alyssa Morris

-You can support this project by donating to me directly via PayPal to email@example.com.
-All donations $20 or over will receive an autographed copy of the CD when it is released and an exclusive bonus audio file downloadable immediately.
+You can support this project by donating to Courtney directly via PayPal to email@example.com.
+All donations $20 or more will receive exclusive bonus audio files downloadable immediately.
+You can also make tax-deductible donations to this project through Music Performance and Education Inc. This is a non-profit organization of which Courtney is an integral member.

 Below is a brief personal note about the cd.